noorjahansn94/nodeapp02/README.md

   verbs: ["create", "get", "list", "update", "delete","patch"]
   ```

-3. Install the helm chart from the directory:
+3. Go to the `helm-release` directory.
+Install the helm chart by running the following command where `my-release` is the name for helm release and `./jenkins` is the path to the Helm chart directory that we're installing:
 ```shell
 helm install my-release ./jenkins
 ```